 - Review of potential red flags in the space that could impact its design

-The last step of a project proposal is presenting it to the client.
+The last step of a project proposal is presenting it to the client, highlighting the advantages of integrating audio visual systems to enhance the overall experience.
 It is highly recommended that the client and integrator go over the proposal together to go over any questions or concerns before the client makes a final decision about moving forward with the project.
-After a proposal is it is common for clients to have one of the following responses:- Question what some of the line items on the budget mean
+After a proposal is it is common for clients to want to save costs through one of the following strategies:

 - Phasing in technology – Although a great deal of thought and planning goes into the original budget, it is possible for a client to decide it is just not plausible to do all at once.
 However, phasing in technology means the client sees the value in the design and would rather leave out one function that they can delay for future purchase and have the rest of the technology go live now.
 Of these three, this is generally the smartest option because it does not sacrifice quality in the long run.